Adam-Szw/Scrapmetal/README.md

+IMPORTANT - If you'd like to review code, it's located primarily in Assets/Scripts directory

 How to setup for development or viewing in Unity:
 1. Install git and set it up
 2. Install Unity.
 Make sure that you have the 2D games package